French-Exception-2/vagranti-dev.php/README.md

 $mastersVcpus = 2                               # How much vcpus each master can take ?
 $mastersIpPattern = "10.100.2.#{NUMBER}"        # Which IP pattern to use ?
 $mastersIpStart = 2                             # Start IP from ?
-$mastersBox = "docker-k8s"                      # Which box to use for each master ?
+$mastersBox = "docker-kubernetes"                      # Which box to use for each master ?

 $workers = 2                                    # How many Workers do you want ?
 $workersRamMB = 3076                            # How much memory each worker can take ?
 $workersVcpus = 2                               # How much vcpus each worker can take ?
 $WorkersIPPattern = "10.100.2.#{NUMBER}"        # Which IP pattern to use ?
 $workersIpStart = 100                           # Start IP from ?
-$workersBox = "docker-k8s"                      # Which box to use for each worker ?
+$workersBox = "docker-kubernetes"                      # Which box to use for each worker ?

 $devs = 1                                       # How many side-VM do you want ?
 $devsRamMB = 1024                               # How much memory each worker can take ?